pactus-project/pactus.org/README.md

 ### Images

-All images should be in `png` format.
+For best results, use PNG images on this site.
+We compress PNGs during the build process using `pngquant` to reduce file size without sacrificing quality.

 ### URLs

 Please avoid using relative URLs.
 Instead, always use absolute URLs by making use of Jekyll's variables.
 Relative URLs can cause problems and it's best to avoid them.

 In Jekyll, you can use `{{ site.url }}/foo` which produce `http://pactus.org/foo`.
 Alternatively, you can use `{{ site.baseurl }}/foo`, which will produce an absolute URL for `/foo` based on the site language.
 For example, if the site language is Arabic, the URL will be `http://pactus.org/ar/foo`, and if the site language is Chinese, the URL will be `http://pactus.org/cn/foo`.

 By using absolute URLs, you can ensure that all links and resources on the Pactus website will work correctly regardless of the language or location of the site visitor.

 ### Additional commands